-12. Special Social Programmes
+11. Special Social Programmes

-Local Aids council was established to deal with issues such as HIV/AIDS, teenage pregnancies, TB and any other communicable diseases.
+Programmes that will also require municipal focal areas are the need to establish a local Aids council to deal with issues such as HIV/AIDS, teenage pregnancies, TB and any other communicable diseases.
 The establishment of a women's forum to deal with all women related issues, gender-based violence and femicide GBVF is also envisaged.
-The recently established Youth Desk will deal with all yout related matters, ensure that youth are taken away from the street and promote sporting codes for the reduction of drug and substance abuse.
+The establishment of a youth council to deal with all youth-related matters will ensure that youth are taken away from the street and promote sporting codes for the reduction of drug and substance abuse.

-12.1 Other initiatives that are envisaged are:
+11.1 Other initiatives that are envisaged are: